Licensing Contributor William Trostel on shooting commercial photography

 Q: You have a great eye for authenticity, is this a trend you see growing within commercial photography?

 A: I feel that this is a trend, but at the same time, it’s not.
-In the world of social media, everyone is trying to be unique and stand out.
-At the same time, social media allows all to gather ideas and motivation from others.
+In the of social media, everyone is trying to be unique and stand out.
+At the same time, social media allows us all to gather ideas and motivation from others.
 My work is my own, but my ideas are bits and pieces of ideas I’ve gathered from other people.
 We all feed off of each other.
 Art and inspiration can come from anything, including other mediums of art, not just photography.

 Ash. by William Trostel on 500px.com